nx-lr/32chars-js/README.md

 Here's a list of customization options available:

 - `globalVar` - the global variables to use in the output.
-Must be a valid undefined JavaScript variable.
+Must be a valid JavaScript identifier not defined yet.
 Default is `$` for the object, and `_` for the output string.
+- `strictMode` - Includes a `var` or `let` declaration, setting it at the beginning of the program.
+Default is `null`, which does not include a declaration.
-- `export` - Which keys to export the string.
+- `export` - Which key to export the string, if `moduleExports` is set to true.
+Default is `result`.
 - `defaultQuote` - Quoting style to fall back to, if smart quoting is enabled.
 One of `single`, `double` or `backtick`.
 Default is `double`.
-- `smartQuote` - Whether or not to enable smart quoting.
-This optimizes the quotes to use
 - `objectQuote` - Whether to quote keys inside objects, and which quotes to use.
 One of `single` or `double`.
 Default is `double`.
+- `smartQuote` - Whether or not to enable smart quoting; choosing quotes which have the least number of escapes.
+If disabled, all strings inside the output including object keys will be quoted to `defaultQuote` and `objectQuote`.
+Default is `true`.